krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 ~~~~~
 ~~~~
 ~~~
-The othermost fence has five ~'s
+The outermost fence has five ~'s
 ~~~
 ~~~~
 ~~~~~